Extensions

 🚀 Publishing

 Anyone running a land can publish extensions to the registry.
-Other lands can search, install, and use them.
-The registry stores extension files and manifests.
+The registry is decentralized: your land authenticates via Canopy protocol (Ed25519 signed tokens).
+Published extensions include SHA256 checksums for integrity verification.
 No npm account needed, no build step.
 Just write a manifest.js and index.js, and publish.

 treeos ext publish my-extension